ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### PRE-UPGRADE NOTES

 * If you are behind a proxy, make sure that you've [configured your proxy settings](Proxy).
-In the commands below that use sudo, you may need to use "sudo -i" so that your proxy settings are applied to the sudo environment.
+In the commands below that use sudo, you may need to use `sudo -i` so that your proxy settings are applied to the sudo environment.

 * The upgrade process will take at **least** 1-2 hours (per server/sensor), depending on the speed of your server hardware and Internet connection.
 Please plan accordingly.